I'd fight King Kong - Joshua

 A cordial press conference today gave way to an intense face-off before a handshake between the pair.

+Joshua, 31, said: "I'm not an easy fight for anyone, I like fighting.

-Joshua, 31, said: "If you tell me I was fighting King Kong I would give it a go.
+"If you tell me I was fighting King Kong I would give it a go.
 This is my job.

 "I wasn't on the amateur scene long enough to know much about Oleksandr, but when I turned professional I did a lot of research and I love the Ukrainian style and the Ukrainian people.